KathrynPanger/Controlled-Study-Magic/README.md

 <p></p>
 <p></p>
 <h2>Results</h2>
 Results for this study are pending implimentation by someone who believes in magic (i.e. not me) and who is fully qualified to cast such a spell.
-If you feel qualified to cast a magic spell, feel free to try the study for yourself!</p>
+If you feel that you are qualified, feel free to try the study for yourself!</p>